-The dates for our next sessions (all held at our branch) are:
+The dates for our next information talks (which last approx 2 hours) are:-

 Saturday 26th January 2019 at 10.00 am

 Volunteering with Gloucester & District Samaritans

 If you are interested in volunteering with Gloucester & District Samaritans, do get in touch so that we can invite you along to one of our Information Sessions.
 These are short, informal meetings of about 2 hours and are usually held at our centre at 9 Park End Rd, Gloucester, GL1 5AT*.